1And so it was, when King Hezekiah heard it, that he tore his clothes, covered himself with sackcloth, and went into the house of the LORD.

 7Surely I will send a spirit upon him, and he shall hear a rumor and return to his own land; and I will cause him to fall by the sword in his own land.'

-9And the king heard concerning Tirhakah king of Ethiopia, "He has come out to make war with you."
-So when he heard it, he sent messengers to Hezekiah, saying,
+9And the king heard concerning Tirhakah king of Ethiopia, "Look, he has come out to make war with you."
+So he again sent messengers to Hezekiah, saying,

 10"Thus you shall speak to Hezekiah king of Judah, saying: "Do not let your God in whom you trust deceive you, saying, "Jerusalem shall not be given into the hand of the king of Assyria."